 Venom vs Poison

-On the other hand, venom is non toxic if swallowed but becomes toxic when injected under the skin by venomous creatures like snakes and spiders.
+On the other hand, venom is non-toxic if swallowed but becomes toxic when injected under the skin by venomous creatures like snakes and spiders.
 This venom then goes inside the tissues of the body that are normally protected by the skin and this is why a snake bite is considered to be harmful.

 The dichotomy of poisonous and venomous is helpful in understanding the difference between venom and poison.
 There are organisms that are venomous and there are organisms that are poisonous.
 Why this dichotomy?
 The answer lies in the effect of their toxins on human beings.
 It is animals that are called venomous as they only can inject or administer the toxin in human bodies that is harmful.
 Venom is produced and is contained in special organs used by the organism for this very purpose.

-• Venom and poison are similar meaning words but both are different from each other.
+• Venom and poison are similar meaning words, but both are different from each other.

-• Poison is a toxin that can harm us when swallowed or inhaled while a venom is turns into a toxic substance only when it is injected or administered into our bodies by animals like snakes and spiders.
+• Poison is a toxin that can harm us when swallowed or inhaled while a venom turns into a toxic substance only when it is injected or administered into our bodies by animals like snakes and spiders.